p-offtermatt/FastForward/README.md

   - `benchmark`: All files relating to benchmarking the artifact.
     - `scripts`: Scripts to facilitate benchmarking.
 Typically, reviewers will benchmark via the scripts here.
     - `instances`: The various benchmark suites mentioned in Section 8 of the paper.
     - `results`: Raw benchmarking results, stored as jsons and used for plotting.
+If reporting problems, please include this folder.
     - `plots`: Contains the Latex source files to display results as a pdf.
 Populated from the `results` folder.
     - `tools`: The various tools used in the evaluation (except for LoLA, which is assumed to be installed globally)
   - `src`: The source code.
 Notable files are: